 Let them be wild

-It is an offence to feed a dingo, attract it using food or food waste, or disturb it anywhere on Fraser Island, whether on public or private land.
+It is an offence to feed a dingo, attract it using food or food waste, or disturb it anywhere on K'gari, whether on public or private land.
 Penalties apply.

-Dingo sightings on Fraser Island can be rare, depending on the season.
+Dingo sightings on K'gari can be rare, depending on the season.
 They are wild animals and unpredictable.
-Fraser Island dingoes have rarely interbred with domestic or feral dogs and, in time, may become one of the purest strains of wild dingo on the eastern Australian seaboard, possibly Australia-wide.
+K'gari dingoes have rarely interbred with domestic or feral dogs and, in time, may become one of the purest strains of wild dingo on the eastern Australian seaboard, possibly Australia-wide.

 Dingoes search for prey and other food within well-defined home territories, across the island.
-Fraser Island's dingoes are healthy, and are naturally lean and fit.
+K'gari's dingoes are healthy and are naturally lean and fit.
 Pack leaders, or alpha males/females, appear healthier and well fed.
 Subordinate and scapegoat pack dogs are generally more lean than the dominant animals.

 - Also see: Dingo ecology

 People and dingoes share high-use recreational sites including beaches and lake shores and this increased contact with people has turned many dingoes into a public nuisance.
 Some dingoes have become so high-risk that they have to be euthanised.
 This is done as a last resort, after thorough identification processes, and is carried out humanely by trained and authorised rangers only.

 Attracting and feeding dingoes make the animals less fearful of people and dependent on hand-outs.
 Hunting skills decline and they may become aggressive towards people who don't feed them.